gioui/giouiorg/content/doc/learn/common-errors.md

 subtitle: We've all been there
 ---

-## Custom widget ignores size

-The problem: You've created a nice new widget.
-You lay it out, say, in a Flex Rigid.
-The next Rigid draws on top of it.

-The explanation: Gio communicates the size of widgets dynamically via returned `layout.Dimensions`.
-High level widgets (such as Labels) return or pass on their dimensions, but lower-level operations, such as paint.PaintOp, do not automatically provide their dimensions.

-The solution: calculate the proper dimensions of the content you drew with your custom operations, and return that in your `layout.Dimension`.

 ## My list.List won't scroll

 The problem: You lay out a list and then it just sits there and doesn't scroll.